Earthly Stars (Unsung Heroes): History

-After a couple of commercially lackluster studio albums were released, Nakajima left Pony Canyon, a record label she had belonged to since her debut.
+After releasing a couple of commercially lackluster studio albums, Nakajima left Pony Canyon, a record label she had belonged to since her debut.
 Double A-Side single "Earthly Stars (Unsung Heroes)"/"Headlight, Taillight" is the first release under the record label, Yamaha Music Communications, which was newly founded in 2000.

 Both songs were originally written for the TV documentary series Project X: Challengers (プロジェクトX～挑戦者たち～, purojekuto X chōsenshatachi) which was aired on NHK.
 Akira Imai, a producer of the television program decided to ask Nakajima to write theme songs, because he was moved by lyrics of her 1998 smash hit "Another Name for Life".
 Imai thought that her insight on the song coincided with concept of a documentary that reports unknown activities of obscure people, who built up the modern Japanese society.
 The program premiered in March 2000, and her theme song which features her distinctive vocals widely became known.

 An opening and a closing theme on the program were released as the thirty-seventh single for Nakajima in July 2000, and both of them also appeared on her 28th studio album Short Stories released in November 2000.
 In 2004, Nakajima re-recorded "Earthly Stars" on her studio live album and DVD entitled Miyuki Nakajima Live! -Live at Sony Pictures Studio in L.A.-, released in the following year.
 Utatabi, her 2008 live album released on CD and DVD also includes a live recording of "Earthly Stars" performed in December 2007.

 Reception

 "Earthly Stars (Unsung Heroes)" / "Headlight, Taillight" debuted at the number-15 on the Japanese Oricon Chart, in excess of 35,000 copies sold.
 It became a smash hit because of the long-lasting popularity of the TV documentary program, remaining on the Oricon charts for more than two years.

-On 31 December 2002, Nakajima made her appearance on the annual NHK music program Kōhaku Uta Gassen.
-Here she performed "Earthly Stars" from the tunnel in Kurobe dam, Toyama Prefecture.
+On 31 December 2002, Nakajima made her appearance on the annual NHK music program Kōhaku Uta Gassen where she performed "Earthly Stars" from the tunnel in Kurobe dam, Toyama Prefecture.
 Nakajima's performance recorded the highest audience ratings from the program in 2002.
-After appearing on the show, the single began climbing the charts again, reaching #1 in January 2003.
+After appearing on the show, the single began climbing the charts again, reaching No. 1 in January 2003.
 The single was later certified to have sold more than a million copies.
+The video on YouTube has been watched 94 million times as of November 2023.